Introduction to Static Routing

 How this Technology will Help you in Career Growth?

 Routing is one of the first products that all the business organization uses.
 It plays a vital role in the business & enterprises in connecting computer networks & the internet.
-Thus there are a various organization who has taken this opportunity to grow their business.
+Thus there are various organization who has taken this opportunity to grow their business.
 Most of the business organizations look for Router vendors who offer the best services.
 The selection of the best router depends upon the various factors such as speed, form factor, software, size reliability, security, and price.
 As discussed in the above paragraph that the static router possesses a severe advantage over other kinds of routing; thus, the business organization for the static enterprise router vendors.

 When you compare static routing with other types of the path, it offers your proper security because in static routing only the network administrator may change the routing table and it also reduces the routing traffic load when used in the stub network link.